ssaunier/ssaunier.github.io/_posts/2013-12-10-create-pull-requests-from-the-command-line-within-an-organization.markdown

 ---
 layout: post
-title: "Create Pull Request from the command line within an organization"
+title: "Create Pull Requests from the command line within an organization"
 description: "Use the command line tool `hub` with some alias of mine to easily create pull requests"
 category: blog
 ---